Associate Degree Programs

 Our embedded programs allow you to earn credentials that may qualify toward your degree, should you continue your education at DeVry.

 *This represents the Medical Billing and Coding Undergraduate Certificate, Associate in Health Information Technology and Bachelor’s in Technical Management with a specialization in Health Information Management.
 The figures displayed represent the minimum credit hours required for graduation.
 Additional coursework may be necessary to complete program requirements.

 Choose the Right Associate Degree Program for You

-At DeVry University we are here to support you every step of the way.
+At DeVry University we are here to support you as you build career skills in our classes.
 If you’re not sure where to start, this page can help you find the way to kick start your learning.
 Below, we've detailed our associate degree programs, the benefits they provide and what they entail.
 Need help deciding which degree is right for you, or whether a hybrid or online associate degree will work better with your schedule?
 Contact us and we can help you explore our various associate degree programs and flexible learning options to find the one that's right for you!